 It’s not reserved for the biggest companies or the deepest pockets, it’s about the story you have to tell.

-When you think of PR, you might think of an article in a paper, or a feature on TV or radio. news, but depending on the size and reach of your company, there are a gazillion opportunities out there, and that’s what we specialise in… finding these off-beat opportunities to make your business stand out, get seen and ultimately earn more respect and of course custom.
+When you think of PR, you might think of an article in a paper, or a feature on TV or radio. news, but depending on the size and reach of your company, there are hundreds of opportunities out there, and it’s my task to find these off-beat opportunities to make your business stand out, get seen and ultimately earn more respect and custom.

 And it’s not just about press releases in newspapers.
-While print is often seen to be reducing in circulation, online publications are the secret weapon.
+While print is often seen to be reducing in circulation, online publications can be the secret weapon.

 While an appearance in print may only have a limited lifespan, digital is different.
 A link in a reputable publication not only provides you with a valuable source of traffic to your website, it also lasts forever.